State Discretization for Continuous-State MDPs in Infectious Disease Control: Numerical Examples

-In this section, we evaluate the GreedyCut discretization method's performance on generating discretizations that approximate the disease dynamics $\{\mathbf{X}_t\}$ and Algorithm~\ref{sample}'s performance on generating transition probability matrices to generate the discretized trajectories $\{\bar{\mathbf{X}}_t\}$.
-We first examine the performance of Algorithm~\ref{sample} to highlight its capability to generate precise transition probabilities.
+In this section, we evaluate the GreedyCut discretization method's performance on generating discretization regions that approximate the disease dynamics $\{\mathbf{X}_t\}$ and Algorithm 2's performance on generating transition probability matrices to approximate the discretized trajectories $\{\bar{\mathbf{X}}_t\}$.
+We first examine the performance of Algorithm 2 to highlight its capability to generate precise transition probabilities.
 These probabilities are crucial for describing the discretized trajectory across various discretization settings.
-Subsequently, we assess the performance of the GreedyCut discretization method by comparing the Markovian trajectories (using transition probabilities from Algorithm~\ref{sample}) between the GreedyCut algorithm and uniform discretization method.

-\emph{\textbf{How Accurate Are the Generated Transition Probabilities?}} To evaluate the accuracy of generated transition probabilities from Algorithm~\ref{sample}, we draw samples and evaluate computed trajectories compared with trajectories $\{\bar{\mathbf{X}}_t\}$ from $\bar{f}(\bar{\mathbf{X}}_t,\pi_t,G)$ to eliminate the influence of the quality of the discretization algorithm.
+Subsequently, we assess the performance of the GreedyCut discretization method by comparing the Markovian trajectories (using transition probabilities from Algorithm 2) against the actual trajectory $\{\mathbf{X}_t\}$ between the GreedyCut algorithm and other discretization methods. \\ \textit{\textbf{How Accurate Are the Generated Transition Probabilities?}} To evaluate the accuracy of generated transition probabilities from Algorithm 2, we draw samples and evaluate computed trajectories compared with trajectories $\{\bar{\mathbf{X}}_t\}$ from $\bar{f}(\bar{\mathbf{X}}_t,\pi_t,G)$ to eliminate the influence of the quality of the discretization algorithm.